adrihans/Decoding_NER_Biases/docs/index.md

 **Country names**

 The first geopgraphical named entity test we computed is on country names.
-The results are shown below, firstly with the results for each model.
+The results are shown below, firstly with the scores for each model.

 |![Results each model country](images/results/score_each_models_country_name.png)|
 |:--:|